rnnrght/archives-pandas/whatispandas.md

 ### Understand evolution

-This package is about 10 years old at this time, and was bugun by a small group of people aiming to fill in a gap they saw for the Python ecosystem at that time.
-Things were devoloped with a very small scale of people and for very specific tasks.
+This package is about 10 years old at this time, and was begun by a small group of people aiming to fill in a gap they saw for the Python ecosystem at that time.
+Things were developed with a very small scale of people and for very specific tasks.
 This means a few things.
 All of these things are pretty normal when across all socio technical systems, and is not a dig specifically about pandas.

 You will find that there are leftover bits from when things seemed clever and cool, but ended up not scaling well as more people adopted it. (who hasn't been here?)